jonxly/F5-Tower-iApps/README.md

 The Ansible playbooks in this repository were developed using the following environment:

 * Ansible Tower 3.2.1 (running on CentOS 7)
-* iWorkflow v2.1 (to be released Feb 2017 - playbooks will be made available then)
 * BIG-IP 12.1.0

 NOTE: Default install of CentOS 7 (w/ 2GB RAM) using the CentOS 7 DVD ISO.